hashicorp/terraform-provider-aws/website/docs/r/athena_workgroup.html.markdown

 * `description` - (Optional) Description of the workgroup.
 * `state` - (Optional) State of the workgroup.
 Valid values are `DISABLED` or `ENABLED`.
 Defaults to `ENABLED`.
 * `tags` - (Optional) Key-value mapping of resource tags for the workgroup.
-* `recursive_delete_option` - (Optional) The option to delete the workgroup and its contents even if the workgroup contains any named queries.
+* `force_destroy` - (Optional) The option to delete the workgroup and its contents even if the workgroup contains any named queries.

 ### configuration Argument Reference